kenfeliciano/koamar.com/README.md

 - [Gatsby JS: Build a Blog - YouTube | skillthrive.com](https://www.youtube.com/playlist?list=PLW0RabRDhwwzVNhlOgQQgw6HJzXdM1MnT) This was one of the first Gatsby tutorials I went through and I learned a lot from it!
 - [Notion](https://www.notion.so/product) I've used Microsoft OneNote for years, and still do, but Notion handles code samples much better!
 - [Designing with Tailwind CSS - YouTube](https://youtu.be/21HuwjmuS7A) by [Adam Wathan](https://www.youtube.com/channel/UCy1H38XrN7hi7wHSClfXPqQ) Going through this tutorial really got me psyched about Tailwind CSS and I felt I had a better understanding of design too.
 Adam goes through some thought processes as he's designing the various examples and to me, that was invaluable.
+- [Responsive header in Tailwind CSS - DEV](https://dev.to/dailydevtips1/responsive-header-in-tailwind-css-2djn) by [Chris Bongers](https://dev.to/dailydevtips1) I thought this was a fun idea so I used it a bit!

 ## Using